mattcrichards/modthotend/README.md

 Be that as it may, I was mid-covid lockdown and the printer had become a much needed source of interest and entertainment for me and my kids.
 As such, I set out to build a replacement hot end to get the printer up and running once again.

-I began with research:
+I began with research and found this:

 1. [I found this reddit post](https://www.reddit.com/r/newmatter/comments/85ezj8/upgrading_the_hotend_on_my_modt/)
 2. [And the guide to which it linked](https://imgur.com/gallery/ApFvX)

+And I gotta say, this was super helpful if a bit vague.
+To whomever posted those guides, THANK YOU.

-Herein you will find a description of what I did to get my MOD-t up and running again.
+[Over on the wiki](https://github.com/mattcrichards/modthotend/wiki) you will find a description of what I did, and what I needed, to get my MOD-t up and running again.

 Disclaimer: While this process worked for me, I make no claims as to it's effectiveness, safety or otherwise.
 Should you choose to follow these steps, you do so at your own risk...